-2.4 I-Rand algorithm
+2.4 I-Rand Algorithm

-Two-point time-series datasets that are structurally similar to the nutrition dataset introduced in Section 2.2 arise frequently in medical and health studies.
+Two-point time-series datasets that are structurally similar to the nutrition dataset introduced in Sect.
+2.2 arise frequently in medical and health studies.
 A dataset of this type consists of a baseline observation at time t = 0 and a follow-up observation at t = 1, where all individuals receive a treatment between the two time points.
 How do we apply matching methods to estimate the causal effect of a treatment that was taken between the two time points from a dataset of this type?
-To address this question, we look at what happens when we attempt to estimate causal effect by applying two standard approaches, pooling and difference-in-differences.
+To address this question, we look at what happens when we attempt to apply statistical methods to estimate the causal effect.
+Although there are many popular machine learning methods for causal estimation [37, 38], we focus on two widely used approaches: pooling and difference-in-differences.

-Pooling combines the baseline and the follow-up observations into a single dataset (Beck and Katz, 1995; Wilson and Butler, 2007).
+Pooling [14, 15] combines the baseline and the follow-up observations into a single dataset.
 This approach treats the measurements from individual i at t = 0 (before taking the treatment) and t = 1 (after observing the outcome of the treatment) as distinct data points.
 This amounts to using observations at t = 0 as a control group.
-Difference-in-differences (Angrist and Pischke, 2008; Bertrand et al., 2004), on the other hand, makes use of longitudinal data from both treatment and control groups to obtain an appropriate counterfactual to estimate causal effects.
+Difference-in-differences [16, 17], on the other hand, makes use of longitudinal data from both treatment and control groups to obtain an appropriate counterfactual to estimate causal effects.
 This approach compares the changes in outcomes over time between a population that takes a specific intervention or treatment (the treatment group) and a population that does not (the control group).

-Consider the motivating example in Section 2.1, where every individual embarks on the LCD treatment at time 0.
+Consider the motivating example in Sect.
+2.1, where every individual embarks on the LCD treatment at time 0.
 At time 1, we look at at how the outcome T2D is affected by the LCD between times 0 and 1, under numerous assumptions.
 Suppose we try to estimate the average treatment effect of the LCD by matching propensity scores on a dataset obtained by pooling observations at times 0 and 1.
 Since, for every i, the treatment $T{i,t}$ determines the treatment $T{i,1-t}$ the outcome for individual i at time t depends on the treatment of individual i at time 1 - t.
-In other words, the pooled approach violates the no-interference assumption, and propensity score matching is not supported (Beck and Katz, 1995; Wilson and Butler, 2007).
-As we illustrate with simulation in Section 3.1.1, the no-interference violation can lead to sub-par performance of causal estimates based on pooling.
-In this application, the interference is a nuisance.
+In other words, the pooled approach violates the no-interference assumption, and propensity score matching is not supported.[14, 15].
+As we illustrate with simulation in Sect.
+3.1.1, the no-interference violation can lead to sub-par performance of causal estimates based on pooling.
 On the other hand, applying difference-in-differences to the motivating example would require us to make an assumption about what what would happen to individuals not treated between times 0 and 1.
-We explore this in Section 3.1.2.
+We explore this in Sect.
+3.1.2.

 The issues outlined above prompted us to develop I-Rand, a novel approach to estimating causal effects from two-point time-series data.
 As we show in simulation, I-Rand can reduce estimation error introduced by violations of the SUTVA assumption incurred by pooling data.
-There is some conceptional overlap between I-Rand and the synthetic control method (Abadie and Gardeazabal, 2003; Abadie et al., 2010), which provides a systematic way to choose comparison units (i.e., "synthetic control") as a weighted average of all potential comparison units that best resembles the characteristics of the unit of interest (i.e., treatment unit).
+There is some conceptional overlap between I-Rand and the synthetic control method [18, 39], which provides a systematic way to choose comparison units (i.e., "synthetic control") as a weighted average of all potential comparison units that best resembles the characteristics of the unit of interest (i.e., treatment unit).
 In I-Rand, both the control and treatments units are chosen from the data to form a "synthetic subsample" from which the causal effect is estimated using propensity score matching (i.e., the one control unit with the closest propensity score to the treatment unit of interest).